-Clinton prepares to deliver painful concession speech
+Clinton delivers painful concession speech

 But she did not appear at her election night party in New York.
 At the time, her campaign chairman John Podesta explained that the campaign wanted to ensure that every vote in still undeclared states was counted -- though her position already seemed hopeless.

-Much of the seating at Clinton's remarks will be for staff and aides and the campaign is treating it as a farewell to the people who have spent the better part of two years working on her behalf, an aide said.
+Much of the seating at Clinton's remarks was for staff and aides and the campaign was treating it as a farewell to the people who have spent the better part of two years working on her behalf, an aide said.

-Democratic vice presidential nominee Tim Kaine will also be on hand, a campaign aide said.
+Democratic vice presidential nominee Tim Kaine also was on hand.
 The Virginia senator was not with Clinton Tuesday night.

+"I'm proud of Hillary, because she loves this country," said Kaine, who had tears in his eyes, as he delivered introductory remarks.

-Trump's campaign manager, Kellyanne Conway, said Wednesday that she was with Trump when Clinton's close aide Huma Abedin called to say her boss wanted to talk to the president-elect.
+Trump's campaign manager, Kellyanne Conway, said Wednesday that she was with Trump when Clinton's close aide, Huma Abedin, called to say her boss wanted to talk to the president-elect.

 "I handed him the phone and they had a maybe one-minute conversation, very gracious, very warm.
 I heard Mr. Trump's side of it," Conway told CNN's Alisyn Camerota on "New Day.
 "He commended her for being smart and tough and running a very hard-fought campaign.
 And I am told Secretary Clinton congratulated Donald Trump on his victory, and conceded to him," Conway said.